 Fellows rotate through the five teaching hospitals performing inpatient consultations to the various hospital services.

 Outpatient clinical responsibilities are interspersed through the standard monthly rotations.
 Fellows have their own panel of patients that they follow longitudinally during their half-day continuity clinics at the Chapman Rheumatology Outpatient Clinic at Rhode Island Hospital (Mondays) and the Providence VA Medical Center (Tuesdays and Thursdays).
-Fellows also see patients in specific multidisciplinary outpatient clinics at the Center for Skin and Musculoskeletal (SAM) Clinic (Wednesdays) and SCIP Clinic (second Friday of each month).
+Fellows also see patients in specific multidisciplinary outpatient clinics at the Center for Skin and Musculoskeletal (SAM) Clinic (Wednesdays), SCIP Clinic (second Friday of each month), and Fellows also assist on Wednesday RWMC longitudinal clinic.
 Information on each can be found in the Curriculum section.

 Fellows who are not on an inpatient consult service rotation have the opportunity for research or elective rotation.